mozilla/hawk/README.md

 will not be aware of these “hidden” headers.
 In addition, any information repeated must be compared to the duplicated information in the header and therefore only moves the problem elsewhere.

+### Why not just use HTTP Digest?

+Digest requires pre-negotiation to establish a nonce.
+This means you can't just make a request - you must first send a protocol handshake to the server.
+This pattern has become unacceptable for most web services, especially mobile where extra round-trip are costly.
+While Hawk includes support for sending a challenge when a request lacks authentication, it does not require it.